wulfshadow/hacktoberfest/README.md

 ### The Simple Rule

+You can choose one of these :wink: :

-Create a simple code in **/helloworld** to print *"Hello World"* in you favourite programming language :wink:
+- Create a simple code in **/helloworld** to print *"Hello World"* in you favourite programming language
+- Create a **recursion factorial function** in **/factorial_recursion** to calculate a *factorial of number* in your favourite programming language
+- Create a **interation factorial function** in **/factorial_iteration** to calculate a *factorial of number* in your favourite programming language

+I've add some example in those folder, go check it

+**:warning: The duplicate code / programming language type type is not accepted and will not be merged**

 ### How to